 We are so very proud as we taught Keara, it's not about winning.
 Life is about being happy and enjoying what you are doing from your heart.

 Keara was in a completion in September of 2016 and won 1st place.
 Her heart was filled with more joy being around others than competing.

 Keara started receiving IVIG infusions when she was four years young.

 Our journey first started at Boston Children's Hospital at four years old.
 Frequency of the visits increased over the years now treatments occur every three weeks.

 Keara now receives these treatments right in our home with many special ivig nurses.

-Looking at our child, you would never think she had Neurofibromatosis.
 Being parents of a child with NF1, we definitely learned that each day is a gift.
 Our motto: if your feet hit the floor, "Today is a good day".